This post may contain affiliate links. See our disclosure policy.

 Hot Cocoa Mix Recipe

 Making your own homemade hot chocolate mix is really easy and makes great holiday gifts.
-My mom used to make a big batch of this mix when we were little kids before commercial cocoa mixes became available.
-But this recipe is much cheaper to make and I like the taste much better!
-I like to keep this cocoa mix on hand all winter long so I can make a delicious mug of hot chocolate to warm up on cold days.
+My mom used to make a big batch of this mix when we were little kids before commercial cocoa mixes and packets became available.
+But this classic homemade hot chocolate mix recipe is much cheaper to make and I like the taste much better!
+I like to keep this mix on hand all winter long so I can make a delicious cup of hot chocolate to warm up on cold days.
 This is my kids’ favorite after school treat on cold chilly days.
-There’s nothing more comforting than a plate of goodies and a steaming mug of cocoa.
-Try this recipe and enjoy creamy hot cocoa all winter long!
+There’s nothing more comforting than a plate of goodies and a steaming mug of hot chocolate.
+Try this recipe and enjoy creamy hot chocolate flavor all winter long!